Sinaptik-AI/pandas-ai/README.md

 ## Resources

 > **Beta Notice**
 > Release v3 is currently in beta.
-The following documentation and examples reflect he features and functionality in progress and may change before the final release.
+The following documentation and examples reflect the features and functionality in progress and may change before the final release.

 - [Docs](https://pandas-ai.readthedocs.io/en/latest/) for comprehensive documentation
 - [Examples](examples) for example notebooks